loveforanalytics/SQL_HackerRank/README.md

+# SQL HackerRank
-# Solutions to all SQL HackerRank questions
+Solutions to all SQL HackerRank questions